mbuilov/clean-build/README.md

 main features:

 - non-recursive build
-- modular design
 - massive parallelism, almost unlimited scaling by CPU number
+- modular, extensible design
-- cross-platform, using native platform tools (no cygwin or other unix emulation required to build on windows)
+- multi-platform, using native platform tools (no cygwin or other unix emulation required to build on windows)
 - cross-makefiles dependencies
 - support for cross-compilation
+- builtin support for languages: C, C++, Java, Scala, Wix
 - support for C/C++ precompiled headers on linux and windows
-- support for auto dependencies generation
+- support for auto dependencies generation (for C/C++)
-- support for languages: C, C++, Java, Scala, Wix
+- support for compiling many-sources-at-once on windows
 - support for debuging, checking and tracing of target makefiles
 - predefined patterns for building shared and static libs, executables, kernel modules and jars
-- helper for rules generating multiple targets at one call
+- support for rules generating multiple targets at one call